atmelcorp/atmel-software-package/examples/isc/TESTING.md

 Connect LCD with on board J2 LCD interface.

 --- SAMA5D27-SOM1-EK
-Connect image sensor with on board J27 ISC. (it requires cross-wire D0-D11 shift to D0-D4) Connect LCD with on board J26 LCD interface.
+Connect image sensor with on board J27 ISC.
+Connect LCD with on board J26 LCD interface.
+There are pin connection bug on ISC part, Camera sensor’s MSB should align with highest bits (instead of LSB).
+In 8 bits mode, D11-D4 at ISC side connect to D7-D0 at the sensor side. user should cross-wire D0-D11 shift to D4-D11.

 ## Start the application
 --------